cca/vault_invenio/notes/develop.md

 The build process is slow the first time as docker images have to be downloaded during the process.

 Invenio initializes fixtures (basically, the static app_data files) asynchronously by sending them to its task queue.
 So the initial startup, even after services are running, is further delayed as these tasks finish.

-See also: **Setup Troubles** in [run.md](run.md) if the app doesn't work at first.
+View the task queue in the RabbitMQ dashboard and the size of the search indicies to get a sense of how much processing is left.
+See the **Services** table in [run.md](run.md).
+The **Setup Troubles**  section may also be useful.

 Once running, visit https://127.0.0.1:5000 in a web browser. **Note**: The server is using a self-signed SSL certificate, so your browser will issue a warning that you will have to by-pass.

 The super admin is admin@inveniosoftware.org with password `password`, based on `RDM_RECORDS_USER_FIXTURE_PASSWORDS` in invenio.cfg.
 If not, [reset the password](https://inveniordm.docs.cern.ch/customize/vocabularies/users/#change-password).
+You may need to `invenio users activate admin@inveniosoftware.org` the account before it can authenticate.

 ## Theme & Templates